Woods

 Cherry

-This wood varies from a rich red to reddish brown and will darken over time, especially with light exposure.
+Cherry wood varies from a rich red to reddish brown and will darken over time, especially with light exposure.
 Cherry is of medium density with medium strength.
+While the trees do not often grow to a very large diameter, Cherry trees make exceptional lumber for furniture.

 Origin: Midwestern US; Eastern US